osfranko/osasere-/README.md

 # osasere-
-This is a repository creating as one of my project during my DeVops class at Cenfortech institute
+This is a repository created as one of my project during my DeVops class at Cenfortech institute.